London: commercial sets

 There are multiple areas of specialisation, even within the commercial Bar itself: commercial contract disputes, banking and finance, shipping and international trade, tax, intellectual property, professional negligence … the list goes on.
 Some of the top commercial sets pay pupils handsomely (a few of them up to £60,000) and usually allow some funds to be accessed during law school.
 Your academic and other credentials will need to be impeccable to pass muster here: look at the biographies of junior members of a set for guidance on what its recruiters are looking for.

-For a profile of a barrister who is part of a commercial set, see Tim Chelmick of 4 New Square.
+For a profile of a barrister who is part of a commercial set, see Michael Tetstall of Hardwicke. .